FAQ about Protection of Life HB1282

 The law was blocked by a federal judge in April 2019.
 The state and defendants agreed to the injunction and Salt Lake County District Attorney Sim Gill, a defendant in the case, said he won't enforce the law.

 What should I do?

 Make your voice heard!
 Right to Life Michiana works to protect life from conception to natural death.
 In support of this mission, we encourage all pro-lifers to call their state representatives and hold them accountable for defending the unborn.
 Share your concerns and your suggested amendments.
-You can see the full list of House Bills that have been submitted.
+You can see the full list of House & Senate Bills that have been submitted.
 You find representative contact info here.